Bill Huizenga: 2022

 For his first six terms, Huizenga represented a district stretching from Cadillac down Lake Michigan's eastern shore through Grand Rapids's suburbs, including Muskegon, Holland, Kentwood, and Grand Haven.
 However, redistricting after the 2020 census saw Michigan's congressional map significantly redrawn.
 The 2nd lost the more urban portions of Muskegon and Kent counties, along with all but a sliver of Ottawa County.
-This area accounted for around 30 percent of the old 2nd's land, but almost 60 percent of its constituents.
+This area accounted for around 30 percent of the old 2nd's land, but almost 60 percent of its constituents; indeed, it had dominated the politics of the 2nd and its predecessors for decades.
 To make up for the loss in population, it was pushed to the east, grabbing a large slice of territory previously in the old 4th district.
 That district's four-term incumbent, fellow Dutch-American Republican John Moolenaar, opted to run in the 2nd after the old 4th was dismantled and much of his former base was drawn into the 2nd.

-Huizenga's home in Holland, along with most of southern Ottawa County and northern Allegan County, was merged with the Kalamazoo-based 6th district to form a new 4th district.
+Huizenga's home in Holland, along with most of southern Ottawa County and Holland's share of Allegan County, was merged with the Kalamazoo-based 6th district to form a new 4th district.
 Huizenga opted to run in the 4th.
 He was initially priming to challenge 18-term incumbent and fellow Republican Fred Upton, even though the new 4th was geographically more Upton's district than Huizenga's.
 However, Upton opted to retire, effectively handing the Republican nomination to Huizenga.
 Huizenga easily won a seventh term.